mrengy/vanguard-history/README.md

 install wordpress locally or use Local **(edits needed)**

+Ensure you've got a working WordPress account for [history.scvanguard.org](https://history.scvanguard.org).
+If you don't, ask Mike Eng.
+It will make things easier if you use your same username, email address, and password on the local site you'll create next.

+Install [Local app](https://localwp.com/).
+In Local, create a new site.
+Name it "Vanguard History".

 Clone this git repository to your local machine where you'd like to work on it.
 If you're using [MAMP](https://www.mamp.info), it may require you to install in a particular directory (for Mac OS, placing it under "Sites" is a best practice)

 In your command line tool, navigate into the root of where the repo was cloned.